Binaryx01/Django-Python-CRUD/README.md

-<h1>Hey this is the first proejct I made in Django and Bootstrap</h1>
+<h1>Hey this is the first proejct I made in Django and Bootstrap and Mysql</h1>

 This is the homepage of this CRUD Application..